yuhao-nie/Stanford-solar-forecasting-dataset/README.md

 Large-scale integration of photovoltaics (PV) into electricity grids is challenged by the intermittent nature of solar power.
 Sky image-based solar forecasting has been recognized as a promising approach to predicting the short-term fluctuations.

-Here, we present Stanford solar forecasting dataset (SSFD), a curated dataset collected and compiled by the [Environment Assessment and Optimization (EAO) Group](https://eao.stanford.edu/) at Stanford University.
-We hope that this dataset will facilitate the research of image-based solar forecasting and we also encourage the users to explore on other related areas with this dataset, such as sky image segmentation, cloud type classification and cloud movement forecasting.
+Here, we present **SKIPP'D** — a **SK**y **I**mages and **P**hotovoltaic **P**ower Generation **D**ataset for short-term solar forecasting, collected and compiled by the [Environment Assessment and Optimization (EAO) Group](https://eao.stanford.edu/) at Stanford University.
+We hope that this dataset will facilitate the research of image-based solar forecasting using deep learning and contribute to a standardized benchmark for evaluating and comparing different solar forecasting models.
+We also encourage the users to explore on other related areas with this dataset, such as sky image segmentation, cloud type classification and cloud movement forecasting.

 ## Dataset Description

-The dataset consists of two major categories of data: sky images and PV power output, both of which are logged with 1-min frequency.
-To support the flexibility of research, we also open source the concurrent sky video footage and users can thus tailor their data extraction.
-The data collection started from 2017 March and has continued through now[^1].
-However, we've only open-sourced the data from 2017 March to 2019 October so far, and work to compile the data beyond is going on, so stay tuned!
+The dataset contains the following two levels of data which distinguishes it from most of the existing open-sourced solar forecasting datasets and makes it especially suitable for deep-learning-based solar forecasting research:

+1. Benchmark dataset: 3 years of processed sky images (64×64) and concurrent PV power generation data with 1-min interval that are ready-to-use for deep learning model development;

+2. Raw dataset: Overlapping high resolution sky video footage (2048×2048) recorded at 20 frames per second, sky image frames (2048×2048) and history PV power generation data logged in 1-min frequency that suit various research purposes.

+### Dataset Sources
+Our research group started the data collection from March, 2017 at Stanford University campus, located in the center of the San Francisco Peninsula, in California.
+According to the Köppen climate classification system, Stanford  has a warm-summer Mediterranean climate, abbreviated Csb (C=temperate climate s=dry summer b=warm summer) on climate maps.
+In terms of cloud coverage, Stanford is featured by long summers with mostly clear sky and short winters with partly cloudy sky.

+Two major categories of data are collected and logged: sky images and PV power generation.
+Data are recorded according to their internal clocks synchronized with the local time zone, which is Pacific Standard Time (PST), to ensure consistency.
+Over the past five years, our lab has collected over 3 terabytes of data.
+In this release, we open-source the data from 2017 March to 2019 December[^1].
+Here, we provide two levels of data to suit the different needs of researchers: (1) A processed dataset consists of 1-min down-sampled sky images (64x64) and PV power generation pairs, which is intended for fast reproducing our previous work and accelerating the development and benchmarking of deep-learning-based solar forecasting models; (2) A raw dataset consists of high resolution sky images (2048x2048) and PV power generation data, as well as the source sky video footage, which is intended for customizing data extraction, and exploring other related areas of solar forecasting such as cloud segmentation and cloud movement forecasting.

+In a future release, we will open source the data from 2020 and beyond of the Stanford dataset and include two additional data sources: sky images and PV power generation data from a solar farm in Oregon collected by our research group and sky images from cameras set up by NREL which correspond to solar irradiance data collected by them.
+The update information will be released in this GitHub repository.

 [^1]: The dataset suffer from some interruptions due to the water intrusion, wiring and/or electrical failure of the camera as well as daylight-saving adjustment failure in 2017 and 2018, which is back to normal for 2019 and beyond.